-Dharvendra Singh1 and Priyancka Arora^{2} Department of Biotechnology, FET, RAMA University, Kanpur
+Dharvendra Singh, Priyancka Arora\2 Department of Biotechnology, FET, RAMA University, Kanpur

 Abstract- The studies on milk production are rapidly spread over the world due to high nutritional value contains which is very essential for us.
 Nanoparticle influence was reported on the animal performance, milk performance, mammary glands, milk yield and also affects the bread-fed offspring in the milk production.
 It was reported that the milk yield with Zn NPs treatment was reduced in the dams compared to the other zirconium and titanium.
-Infant nanomaterial exposure is a worldwide concern, breastfeeding transfer of transition metal-oxide nanoparticles to as well as their toxicity to offspring are still unclear.
-Infant nanomaterial exposure is a worldwide concern, breastfeeding transfer of transition metaloxide nanoparticles to as well as their toxicity to offspring are still unclear.
+Infant nanomaterial exposure is a worldwide concern; breastfeeding transfer of transition metal-oxide nanoparticles to as well as their toxicity to offspring is still unclear.
+Infant nanomaterial exposure is a worldwide concern; breastfeeding transfers of transition metal-oxide nanoparticles to as well as their toxicity to offspring are still unclear.
 Breastfeeding transmits nutrition and immunity from mothers to their offspring; it also provides a portal for maternal toxins to enter offspring.
 Thus, a toxicology assessment of both mothers and their offspring should be established to monitor nanomaterial exposure during lactation.
 The food chain is an important pathway for investigation intake of NPs to high-trophic-level organisms.
 Keywords: Nanoparticles, Offspring, Milk, Titanium, Mammal, Toxicity, Animal.